farzadasgari/PDFPyMerger/README.md

 - Thank you to the PyQt5 team for providing an excellent GUI framework.

-- Special thanks to Mojtaba Karimi and Parvaneh Yaghoubi for their contributions and collaboration on this project.
+- Special thanks to Mojtaba Karimi, Parvaneh Yaghoubi, and Hiva Yarandi for their contributions and collaboration on this project.

 ## Contact